 When will I receive a refund for my excess financial aid?

 A: Excess financial aid refunds will be issued after the drop/add period.
-The date is established by the Bursar’s Office and refunds for fall 2016 will begin after October 3, 2016.
-Spring 2017 refunds will be processed beginning February 10, 2017.
+The date is established by the Bursar’s Office and refunds for fall 2017 will begin after September 27, 2017 and Spring 2018 refunds will be processed beginning February 7, 2017.
 You may enroll for electronic refunds through your Self-Service account, which will enable you to receive your refund within 2-5 days into the bank account of your choice.
 Paper checks can take up to 10 business days.

 All NEW fall 2017 full-time undergrad students are required to carry health insurance.
 If you are not otherwise insured, the University has arranged for basic coverage.
 To learn more about the cost of the University’s plan and the process for waiving the coverage, please visit the Student Health Insurance page.

 If you already have insurance and do not complete a health insurance waiver form by February 11, you will be enrolled in and billed for the University’s plan.